 Antibiotics to kill the bacteria and increasing water consumption such as switching to a wet diet and introducing a water fountain.
 Keep litter trays clean at all time.

-A completely blocked cat will need to have urine removed via a needle inserted directly into the bladder or catheterisation.
+A completely blocked cat is a medical emergency will need to have urine removed via a needle inserted directly into the bladder or catheterisation and fluids to correct electrolyte imbalances.
 Home care includes a stone dissolving prescription diet and increasing water consumption to dilute the urine and prevent the formation of crystals.
 Stones which can’t be dissolved will need surgical removal.

 Bladder and kidney stones: